KonstantinTomashevich/what-kind-of-developer-are-you.gihub.io/_posts/2022-07-06-ProblemSolvingValidatingECSGraph.md

 That's all for our cycle detection, but what about race conditions?
 At first glance their detection looks much less straighforward.
 Of course, we could just bruteforce this and search path from every system, but it would be too inefficient.
-Thankfully, we could modify our visitation from cycle detection to collect all the reachable nodes for every node!
+Thankfully, we could modify our visitation algorithm from cycle detection check to collect all the reachable nodes for every node!

 ```
 function VisitSystem (system)